In this article, I’ve set out to answer the question, “Can cats eat arugula?”

 Cats have evolved to get all of their vitamin A from their prey, which has already done the job of breaking the nutrients down.

-This is a process that commercial cat food has replicated.
+This is a process that commercial best dry cat food brands have replicated.

 Based on the available evidence, I’d have to say any nutritional benefit is inconclusive.